 You’ve probably heard about Dr Bronner's soaps.
 This family-owned company has been in business since 1948, and they're one of my favourite ethical brands.
 Dr Bronner’s castile soaps have been around from the start, but the pump soaps are a more recent addition.
 So what's the difference between the two?

+The castile soap is the result of generations of soap making expertise.
+Dr Bronner’s castile soaps are pure, and that purity means that you can use them for so many different things.
+So why make a new type of soap when the castile soap is so good?
 Dr Bronner's say that over the years many people have asked for a thicker, more moisturising soap.
 They wanted one that could be used with a pump dispenser, and a soap that is USDA certified organic.
 (The pure castile soap is not USDA certified.
 The water and saponification agents used in manufacture are inorganic and can’t go towards the 95% organic ingredients necessary to get the USDA label.)

 About Dr Bronner's Pump Soap